-This policy explains how the Royal College of Anaesthetists and its subsidiaries (the 'College') comply with the UK’s Data Protection Act 2018.
+This policy explains how the College complies with the UK’s Data Protection Act 2018.
 The College is committed to being transparent about how it collects and uses the personal data of its members and employees, and to meeting its data protection obligations.
 This policy sets out the College's commitment to data protection and individual’s rights and obligations in relation to personal data.

 This policy applies to all personal data handled by the College, data held in paper files AND electronically.

 The purpose of this policy is to ensure that the College and the College’s staff comply with the General Data Protection Regulation (GDPR) when processing personal data.
 This policy applies regardless of where the data is held, ie if it is held on personally owned equipment or outside College property.

 This policy applies to all College staff, whether permanent, temporary, contractors, consultants or secondees and includes College leads and fellows in backfilled posts.

 The College has appointed Ian Drayton, Data Protection Officer (DPO), as the person with responsibility for data protection compliance within the College.
 He can be contacted at: email@example.com.
 Questions about this policy, or requests for further information, should be directed to the DPO.